Professor Simon Redfern

 - PhD, Cantab.

-Before coming to Cambridge, Simon was Lecturer in Geochemical Spectroscopy in the Departments of Earth Sciences and Chemistry at the University of Manchester.
-He was the founding Chair of the NERC Cambridge Earth System Science DTP as well as being a Director of Studies at Jesus College.
+Before coming to Cambridge, Simon was Lecturer in Geochemical Spectroscopy in the Departments of Geology and Chemistry at the University of Manchester.
+He was the founding Chair of the NERC Cambridge Earth System Science Doctoral Training Partnership (Graduate School) and of the UKRI Centre for Doctoral Training in Applications of AI to the Study of Environmental Risk.
+He served as a Director of Studies at Jesus College.

-Simon has also served as a British Science Association Science Media Fellow at the BBC, experiencing the mechanisms by which scientific discovery and journalistic exposition interact, both in written and broadcast media.
+Simon has served as a member of the Committee on Radioactive Waste Management, providing independent scrutiny and advice to the UK governments on the long term management of higher activity radioactive wastes.
+He also served as a British Science Association Science Media Fellow at the BBC, experiencing the mechanisms by which scientific discovery and journalistic exposition interact, both in written and broadcast media.
 He's keen to help in efforts to make scientific methods and processes, as well as discoveries, accessible to a wide audience.